JoshuaJoness/kimuras_and_bench/src/content/blog/how-to-invite-great-women-into-your-life.md

 Space in this context can mean literal physical space, i.e. you need to have your own place.
 But space can also mean emotional space.

-If you are involved with a woman who is not exactly what you’re looking for but you’re keeping her around out of convenience or laziness, then your not opening up space for a really great woman to step into your life.
+If you are involved with a woman who is not exactly what you’re looking for but you’re keeping her around out of convenience or laziness, then you're not opening up space for a really great woman to step into your life.

 Learn to let go and trust.